First, the Nuts and Bolts

 Undergraduate Research Fellows Planning

-All juniors are eligible for applying to the Pratt Undergraduate Research Fellows, the Duke NAE Grand Challenges Scholars or Duke Smart Home Fellows programs.
+All juniors are eligible for applying to the Pratt Undergraduate Research Fellows, the Duke NAE Grand Challenge Scholars or Duke Smart Home Fellows programs.
 Each program has a different emphasis, and each curriculum includes independent study courses.
 Selected courses in other areas of Duke may be included.

 Planning for Study Abroad